archie-judd/job-count/README.md

 ```

-Run `which job-count` from your activate venv to get the path.
+Run `which job-count` from your activated venv to get the path.

 ## TODO: